bright-tools/ccsm/README.md

 By default CCSM will:
 * Count declarations within file-scope metrics
-* Cound the prototype associated with a definition within the function-scope metrics.
+* Count the prototype associated with a definition within the function-scope metrics.

 The second behaviour may be modified via command line parameter: